xya/teensy-cmake/README.md

 teensy-cmake is a template for Teensy projects that uses CMake to build your sketches.
 This lets you develop for Teensy using your favorite text editor and terminal.
-It can easily accomodate executables built from several source and header files.
+It can easily accommodate executables built from several source and header files.

 Teensy sketches from Teensyduino have been included to get started quickly.